 - Do give some thought to how you will respond to possible rejection letters.
 What will you say?
 How will you handle it?
 Don’t talk to your student about this yet, but your first reaction if that letter should come, can help your student keep perspective and deal with it.
 Be prepared.

 - Do let go of the process.
 You, and your student, have done your work.
 Now you need to wait and be as patient as you can.
 Give your student the opportunity to enjoy this part of senior year.
-Once letters come, she will once again need to face realities and make decisions.
+Once letters come, they will once again need to face realities and make decisions.
 Both you and your student need this break.

 The college admissions process is rigorous and time consuming.
 Part of the process – in some ways one of the most difficult parts of the process – is the wait.
 Listen carefully to your student – both what they say directly and what they say between the lines – to take your cue about how to use this wait time.
 Use it productively if you both feel you need to continue doing something, or take a welcome break.
 The next stage – making the final decision – will be here before you know it.